 My father was diagnosed with Central Nervous System Lymphoma in December of 2006, and most of the following year was spent going thru surgeries for his brain tumors and various forms of Chemo treatments.
 There were good days and bad, but never once did he complain.
 He kept his sense of humor intact, as well as his love for others around him.
-By late December of 2007, various complications caused him to be rushed to the hospital.
-That night in late December, I was sitting in the ICU watching my mom hold his hand, and candidly snapped a photo of them with my cellphone.
+By late December of 2007, various complications caused him to be rushed to the hospital, and that night in late December, I was sitting in the ICU watching my mom hold his hand, and candidly snapped a photo of them with my cellphone.

 We truly did not think he was going to make it, and I wanted to capture that moment of love between he and my mom.
 He pulled through, thanks to the attentive care and decisions made by the doctors on duty that night.
 I spent the next night alone with him in the dark talking to him, not knowing if he could hear me, but he indeed heard my life stories.
 I kept looking at that photo and not knowing what the next days or months would bring, decided to start a photo journal of his hands and those holding them.
 It helped give me strength during that time as well.